towolf/towolf.github.com/docs/PsychRadiometric/PsychISO2007MPE/ISO2007MPEComputeType1ContinuousRadiancePCWeightedValue.markdown

  flux through two apertures at a known distance apart.
 It would then make sense that you'd want to know the radiance defined by the direction subtended by a 7 mm aperture at the cornea, e.g. right where a large pupil would be.
 If you measure using some other device
- \(e.g. a PhotoResearch PR\-XXX that directly obtains radiance and do so from the eye position, that also seems reasonable.
+ \(e.g. a PhotoResearch PR-XXX that directly obtains radiance and do so from the eye position, that also seems reasonable.

  \*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*